JordanLang22/NQ-Swing-Trading-Bot/README.md

-# The NQ Overnight Edge Master: A Professional-Grade Trading Indicator for Maximum Profitability
+# The NQ Swing Indicator Suite: A Manual Trading Indicator for Maximum Profitability

 ## Core Architecture and Design Philosophy